adobe/hugo-spectrum/README.md

 # Usage

-See [exampleSite](exampleSite/README.md) for a sample docs website.
+See [exampleSite](exampleSite/) for a sample docs website.

+A live demo is available at: https://git.corp.adobe.com/pages/reef/hugo-spectrum

 ### Maintainers Notice